Print

 5 from 4 reviews

-Fermented Brussel sprouts are salty, sour and tangy.
+Fermented Brussels sprouts are salty, sour and tangy.
 Perfect as a side dish or diced up as a condiment.
 See the section above for 5 different flavour options.

 Ingredients